 There is a period in ancient Greek history called the Grecian Dark Ages.
 A dark age is a time period we know little about.
 Although we know very little about this time, what we do know is very important!

-The Greek Dark Ages was time period when the Dorians ruled the people who lived scattered across the Greek peninsula.
+The Greek Dark Ages was a time period when the Dorians ruled the people who lived scattered across the Greek peninsula.
 One reasons we know so little about this period in history is that the Dorians did not have a written language.
 The Dorians were not into art or music or literature.
 The Dorians were into war.
 Their life was spent fighting.
 The Dorians did not build cities.
 They destroyed them.

 It was easy for the Dorians to conquer the people living on the Greek peninsula.
 Before Dorian rule, tribes of early people might vaguely know there was a village downstream.
 They might even trade with them.
 But they did not work together.
 They did not speak the same language.
 They did not have a common history.
 They had not yet formed city-states so that villages could work together for the betterment of all.
 These early people used stone tools.
 They had stone weapons.
 The Dorians had metal weapons.
 When the Dorians swooped down on the Greek peninsula, they had no trouble taking over.
 Their rule lasted for about 400 years.

 We do know a few interesting things that happened during the Grecian Dark Ages thanks to the storytellers.

 During the Greek dark ages, some people earned a living with their storytelling skills.
 The storytellers went from town to town.
 Because the townspeople did not like the Dorians, the idea of using the Greek language to tell their stories caught on among the storytellers.
 It made it easier for them.
 The storytellers did not need to speak every language spoken on the Greek peninsula.
 They only had to speak Greek.
 The people in the towns and villages quickly learned the Greek language so they could better understand the stories.
 The Greeks always loved a good story.
 Soon, the ancient Greeks had a common language.